iceburg-net/iceburg-ci-docker-images/README.md

 ## development

+the [publish workflow](.github/workflows/github-actions-publish.yml) automatically builds new images and publishes them to registries on commits to the `main` branch.

+### manual publishing

 * lint, build, test `bin/ci`
 * like what you're seeing? publish the images.

 ```
-PUBLISH_REGISTRY=docker.io \
+PUBLISH_REGISTRY=docker.io/iceburgci \
 PUBLISH_ROLLING_TAGS=true \
   bin/ci publish

 # PUBLISH_REGISTRY determines the registry images are pushed to.
 # PUBLISH_ROLLING_TAGS when true, an additional tag stripped of -PIPLELINE_ID is pushed.
 ```